-Ray: He said, “The fire is in the Bible.”
+Ray: Um, he said, “The fire is in the Bible.”

-Jim: And that really is the promise that people need to hear right now, that if you do that, the promise of God is, that He’s not gonna–
+Jim: And that really is the promise that people need to hear right now, is that if you do that, the promise of God is that He’s not gonna leave you-

-Ray: It’s amazing to me how powerful the desert metaphor is for us when we are in pain.
+Ray: Mm-hmm.
+It’s amazing to me how powerful the desert metaphor is for us when we’re in pain.
 It’s very easy to transfer the total thirst, the pounding heat, the difficult terrain into the circumstances of my life.
 When I take people to Israel and we walk in the desert and I say, “What were the deserts of your life?” they know instantly what that means.

-And as they turned to Him, often in pain or even in anger, and He became their only hope, they ended up in His arms.
-[It] didn’t come quickly, didn’t come… I don’t ever want to go back to my heart problems.
-[I’m] doin’ great now, but I’ll tell you what.
-For those few months when I was recovering, I never felt closer to God in my life, because I knew without His gift, I wasn’t gonna go on.
+Ray: And as they turned to Him, often in pain or even in anger, and He became their only hope, they ended up in His arms.
+Didn’t come quickly, didn’t come… I don’t ever wanna go back to my heart problems.
+Uh, doing great now.
+But I’ll tell you what, for those few months when I was recovering, I never felt closer to God in my life.
+Because I knew without His gift, I wasn’t gonna go on.

-Jim: And that was after you had a heart attack.
+Jim: That was after you had a heart attack.

 Ray: That was after I had a heart attack and the heart bypass.
-I just [thought], it dawned on me really for the first time in my life of how dependent on Him I was.
+I just… It dawned on me really for the first time in my life of how dependent on Him I was.
 And that’s what desert does.
 It drives people into the arms of God.

 Jim: That this life is set up for that experience.

 Ray: And you know what?
-That’s brilliant, because that is absolutely true and so rather than asking the question, why in the world would God allow this?
-Which is a legitimate question when you’re in the desert.
-God’s–
+That’s brilliant, because that is absolutely true.
+And so, rather than asking the question why in the world would God allow this, which is a legitimate question when you’re in the desert-

 Jim: And the question asked at that point, which I think we need to ask right now, how do I find that living water?

-Jim: Well, I appreciate that and that is what we’re trying to do.
-And we’re so thankful that was have partnered with you over these many years to bring That The World May Know, a wonderful DVD series to those that have an interest.
-And I would say this.
-If you haven’t seen it, get it–
+Jim: Well, I appreciate that.
+That is what we’re trying to do.
+And we’re so thankful that we have partnered with you over these many years to bring That The World May Know, a wonderful DVD series, to, uh, those that have an interest.
+And I would say this: if you haven’t seen it, get it!

-Jim: –because it is so good.
-It’ll make the Scripture come alive for each and every one of you in your family.
-So, Ray Vander Laan, thank you for hosting us here at Holland Christian School, bein’ on your turf today, seein’ the kids that you’re teaching right here, the wonderful biblical truths that you teach each and every day.
-Thank you for bein’ with us.
+Jim: Because it is so good.
+It’ll make the scripture come alive for each and every one of you and your families.
+So, Ray Vander Laan, thank you for hosting us here at Holland Christian School.
+Being on your turf today, seeing the kids that you’re teaching right here, uh, the wonderful, Biblical truths that you teach each and every day.
+Thank you for being with us.